chetanyb/csm-exp-8/README.md

 ./start.sh
 ```

 This will create a `.env` file aand ask for the database configuration if not already present.
-The script will also install the required dependencies and start the server at specified port.
+The script will also install the required dependencies and start the server at specified port or 3000 in case of any issues.